Lead Poisoning Study: 300 mothers and their newborns

 A quick and easy solution

 We tested the pottery used by Baby X’s family and confirmed that they contained lead.
 The family cooked meals in their leaded pottery more than five times a week.
 To counteract the problem and start lowering Baby X’s blood lead level, Pure Earth changed the family’s pots–the new pots were made the same traditional way by artisans but using a lead-free glaze.
 They looked and functioned just like the family’s old pots.

 In the months that followed, Baby X’s blood lead levels began dropping, sometimes by 5 points a month, sometimes more.
 After a year, Baby X and his mother showed a 90% decrease in their blood lead levels.

 Baby X’s motor skills have improved and we are happy to report that he has hit all his developmental milestones.
 He is now a happy, healthy kindergartener.

 With just a small change in the family’s pots, we were able to made a big difference in Baby X’s development and growth.

-Pure Earth is working to make sure all the Baby Xs in Mexico get a chance at a healthy future.
-Since 2008, Pure Earth has been working with local authorities in Mexico to address the issue of lead in pottery.
-Our Barro Aprobado project is working to raise awareness about the dangers of leaded pottery, and to promote the use and production of lead-free pottery.
-Our efforts include helping artisanal potters switch to using lead free glazes, and working with restaurants and consumers to demand and use lead-free pottery.
+Pure Earth has been working with local authorities in Mexico to address the issue of lead in pottery since 2008.
+Our Barro Aprobado project is actively raising awareness about the dangers of leaded pottery, and promoting the use and production of lead-free pottery.
+Efforts include the training of artisanal potters in lead-free methods, and working with restaurants and consumers to demand and use lead-free pottery.